WE ARE CURRENTLY LOCATED AT

-RATE CHAGES FOR ALL UNITS OTHER THAN LHA AND GLRVS WILL TAKE EFFECT IN YOUR JUNE 30TH PENSION CHECK
+RATE CHAGES FOR ALL UNITS OTHER THAN GLRHS WILL TAKE EFFECT IN YOUR JUNE 30TH, 2018 PENSION CHECK

 IMPORTANT HEALTH INSURANCE INFORMATION** If you are eligible to enroll in Medicare Part B, you must do so immediately.
 Any questions can be directed to the benefits department at 978 620-3065.
 If you do not enroll, the Group Insurance Commission may deny membership in their plan.

-** There will be significant changes in the retirement laws for those who become members of a Retirement System on or after April 2, 2012.
+** There are significant changes in the retirement laws for those who become members of a Retirement System on or after April 2, 2012.

 ** Please note: If you refund (withdraw) your account and return to service after April 2, 2012, you will fall under the new guidelines.